MBchowdary/GitCommitHistory/README.md

 	a.)
 Added Retofit and Gson Instances to the activity. b.)
 Create POJO classes
 	c.)
-Interfcae For API (FOr Fetch request)
+Interfcae For API (FOr Fetch request) d.)
+Formulating API call through RX java printing out in the form of Logs, no update to View yet. e.)
+Added Internet permission